dadambro/project-1/README.md

-Assuming Special Attack and Special Defense are equally useful, a Pokemon can thought to be “stronger” in terms of Special stats the further away it is from the hypothetical (0,0) point.
+Assuming Special Attack and Special Defense are equally useful, a Pokemon can thought to be “stronger” in terms of Special stats the further away it is from the hypothetical (0,0) point (i.e., the hypothetical state of having both an awful Special Attack and Special Defense).
 The figure above shows a nice split in the number of Pokemon “above” the reference line (i.e., better Special Defense) and “below” the reference line (i.e., better Special Attack).
 This is how the figure would look if considering the Generation I Special stat, wherein “Special Attack” and “Special Defense” are identical:

 ``` r
 g <- ggplot(my.data, aes(x=gen1.special, y = gen1.special, color = type1))